How much money do you need to have saved in your 20s, 30s, 40s, or 50s if you want to retire comfortably?

 Retirement Savings in Your 50s

-If you are a “Financial Independence Retire Early” (FIRE) adherent, your 50s may be when you retire (if you haven’t done so already).
+If you are a “Financial Independence Retire Early” (FIRE) adherent, your 50s could be when you retire (if you haven’t done so already).

 For the average Canadian or American, a good gauge for assessing your retirement readiness is to have saved seven times your annual income by age 55.